gotshoo/gotshoo/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on .Net and Angular projects!
+- 🌱 I’m currently learning Docker.
+I am hosting my son's Minecraft server.
+- 💬 Ask me about Angular.
+I totally dig Angular.
+- 📫 How to reach me: cscheufele {at} gmail {you know the rest}
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I've been coding before Stack Overflow was a thing.
+We used to have to use books.

 <!--
 **gotshoo/gotshoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.